BodyBoost Founder’s Personal Journey of Weight Loss

 I start my morning with a protein shake (recipe below).
-For lunch I have a salad with salmon or other type of seafood as my protein source, followed by an apple for my sweet tooth.
-For dinner I have kombucha tea and sometimes another apple.
+For lunch, I have a salad with salmon or other types of seafood as my protein source, followed by an apple for my sweet tooth.
+For dinner, I have kombucha tea and sometimes another apple.
 You could also have another serving of protein shake for dinner.

-The main game changer and where the discipline is needed for me, is in my snacking habits.
+The main game changer and where discipline is needed for me is in my snacking habits.
 The mind can be very persuasive in telling you that a protein bar, some nuts, or a little cheese and crackers at night are good healthy snacks and that may be true, but it helps that devil that sneaks those pounds back on.
-For me, there are NO SNACKS, and no eating after 6pm.
+For me, there are NO SNACKS and no eating after 6 pm.
 Once I got used to no dinner or snacks it is not only easy, but it feels so much better.
 The extra weight has come off and been easy to maintain without the yoyo effect.

 Protein Shake Recipe (makes 4 servings)